coleenquadros/configuration/docs/app-sre/sop/app-interface-onboard-cluster.md

     - Client Secret: (provided by App-SRE)
     - Type: Teams
     - Teams: (provided by App-SRE) should be: `<cluster-name>-cluster`

-1. Click `Open Console`

-1. Verify that you see a link named `github-app-sre` (can take a few minutes to appear after the previous step)

-1. Go back to your cluster in OCM, then `Access control`

-1. Add the github username of the App-SRE team member who is setting up your cluster in app-interface to grant dedicated-admin access

-1. Login to the cluster as a dedicated-admin user

-In order to achieve this the following steps must be followed:

-- Disable the `github` integration in https://app-interface.unleash.devshift.net/#/features.
-- Manually add a new team called `<cluster-name>-cluster` in the AppSRE org: https://github.com/orgs/app-sre/new-team.
-- By creating the team, it will automatically add you as a member.

-1. Add the `app-sre-bot` ServiceAccount

-    ```shell
-    oc -n dedicated-admin create sa app-sre-bot
-    oc -n dedicated-admin sa get-token app-sre-bot
-    ```

-1. Add the `app-sre-bot` credentials to vault at https://vault.devshift.net/ui/vault/secrets/app-sre/list/creds/kube-configs/

 1. Add the cluster in app-interface